Xnths/Xnths/README.md

 ## Programming Languages
 - 💻 Proficient in C, C++ and Javascript
-- ⚙️ Also, skilled in Java, Python, PHP and Assembly
+- ⚙️ Also, skilled in Java, Python, PHP and C#

 ## Language Proficiency
 - 🗣 Fluent in both Portuguese and English